 4. Rangers led the way in Grenada.

-The 1st and 2nd Ranger Battalions along with special operations troops and Air Force Combat Controllers captured Point Salines on Oct.
-25, 1983 in a large-scale combat jump.
-By Nov.
-3, the invasion was over and hostilities ended.
+The 1st and 2nd Ranger Battalions, along with special operations troops and Air Force Combat Controllers, captured Point Salines on Oct.
+25, 1983, in a large-scale combat jump.
+The capture of the nearly complete Point Salines Airport was the first and most critical primary objective of the invasion.

 5. U.S. troops faced Cuban soldiers for the first time.